The Summitview Cowiche Veterinary Clinic offers complete veterinary services for companion animals, specializing in canines and felines.

 Alternately, you can also contact the Yakima Pet Emergency Services.

 End of Life Services

-The first time you bring your pet to our Vet Clinic, we will ask you to complete this Client Information form.
+The first time you bring your pet to our vet clinic, we will ask you to complete this Client information Sheet.
 Please feel free to download, complete and bring it with you to save time.